 I-601A Hardship Country Conditions: Video on How Country Condition are Hardship.

-A hardship waiver application should explain how each and every aspect of a denial could cause exceptional hardship to the U.S. citizen.
-This is not limited to how the U.S. citizen’s health, finances, and education would suffer without their spouse.
-There is also exceptional hardship to the U.S. citizen if he or she had to relocate to another country.
+A hardship waiver application should explain how each and every aspect of a denial could cause exceptional hardship to the United States citizen.
+This is not limited to how the United States citizen’s health, finances, and education would suffer without their spouse.
+There is also exceptional hardship to the United States citizen if he or she had to relocate to another country.
 This blogpost explores severe conditions found in foreign countries as well as the types of documentation that can help demonstrate the conditions to strengthen hardship waiver application.

 Every aspect of a denial should be explored when preparing applications for hardship waivers.
 Since the brief should leave no stone unturned, it should also dig deep into the home country of the immigrant spouse.